er-ebrahimi/erebs/README.md

 ```
 <br>
 so now you can I understand what am I telling you<br>
-I like designing to so you can predict it easily I like Ul a lot but except these things I said, I have more interests.<br>
+I like designing too so you can predict it easily I like Ul a lot but except these things I said, I have more interests.<br>
 + my enthusiasms:
-  + watching moves
+  + watching movies
   + playing video games
   + traveling
 for example I like to go to the Venice